Last Updated on October 29, 2023 by maximosecrets

 You can start the timer and then complete the Time Tracking record manually.
 In this example we took the opportunity to record the 15 minutes between end of shift at 15:00 and end of the time record at 15:15 as 0:15 of Premium Pay Hours with a Premium Pay Code of OT1, time and a half, Premium Pay Rate is 1.50.
 Manually finishing the time record will set the Timer Status to COMPLETE, in this case there is no Confirm Timer dialog.

 Maximo has a future date tolerance which stops you from entering time which is in the future by a tolerance amount more than time now.
 If the time you are entering is in the future, you may get the error message “BMXAA2641E – You cannot enter actual labor with future dates and times.”.

 Organization – System Settings

-In the Organizations application and under System Settings is a section called Timer with three check boxes:
+In the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application and under System Settings is a section called Timer with three check boxes:

 - Automatically change work order status to INPRG when a user starts a labor timer (it is checked)